lyc-handson-aws/handson-topic4/README.md

 :point_right: A CI/CD job for building this specific docker image and then pushing to this specific DTR

+## What could be learned in this topic:

+1. How to create an ECR repository
+2. How to use SecretsManager to store a secret and reference this secret in a CloudFormation stack
+3. How to use/configure a CodeBuild project, including configuring the build environment, trigger conditions, sources, and logging
+4. How to write a CodeBuild CI file: buildspec.yaml, especially in which how to push an image to an existing ECR

 ## **Architecture**

 the diagram below illustrates the architecture(principle) of this project: